ksmooi/ai_power/deep_learning/transformer/model_multimodal/huggingface_clip_explained.md

 - **Normalization**: The output features from both the vision and text encoders are normalized to unit length.
 - **Similarity Calculation**: The cosine similarity between all pairs of image and text features in a batch is computed.
 - **Contrastive Loss**: A contrastive loss is applied, encouraging the similarity of matching image-text pairs while minimizing the similarity of non-matching pairs.

-### Overview of the Process:
-1. **Image Processing**:
-   - The image is preprocessed (resized, cropped, and normalized).
-   - The preprocessed image is passed through the vision encoder to obtain an image feature vector.
-2. **Text Processing**:
-   - The input text is tokenized.
-   - The tokenized text is passed through the text encoder to obtain a text feature vector.
-3. **Feature Alignment**:
-   - Both image and text feature vectors are normalized to unit length.
-   - The similarity between image and text features is calculated using the dot product.
-4. **Training**:
-   - The model is trained using a contrastive loss that maximizes the similarity of matching image-text pairs and minimizes the similarity of non-matching pairs.
-5. **Inference**:
-   - For a given image and a set of text descriptions, the model calculates the similarity scores.
-   - The description with the highest similarity score is selected as the most relevant to the image.

 ## 2. Main Classes of CLIP